Pimento-Green Olive Cheese Spread

 Because it’s a cheese and dip in one!
 It’s full of flavor, and can be enjoyed in SO many ways (see below for ideas).

-If you haven’t tried pimento cheese before, now is your chance.
+If you haven’t tried pimento cheese before, this is your sign.

 This recipe calls for green olives stuffed with pimentos (the cheap green olives found in every grocery store).
 If you want the traditional pimento cheese, use straight pimentos instead of green olives stuffed with pimentos.